aionlinecoursecom/Generative-AI-Projects/README.md

 #### **Project Outcome**
 The Nutritionist Generative AI Doctor Using Gemini provides a powerful solution for personalized nutrition advice.
 Users can analyze their meals, get detailed breakdowns of nutritional content, and receive tailored health recommendations, making it a valuable tool for improving diet and overall health.

-For more details and hands-on experience, visit the [Nutritionist Generative AI Doctor Using Gemini](https://www.aionlinecourse.com/ai-projects/playground/nutritionist-generative-ai-doctor-using-gemini) on Ai-projects.
+For more details and hands-on experience, visit the [Nutritionist Generative AI Doctor Using Gemini](https://www.aionlinecourse.com/ai-projects/playground/nutritionist-generative-ai-doctor-using-gemini) on AI Projects.

 ---
 ### **Exciting new [Generative AI Projects](https://www.aionlinecourse.com/ai-projects/categories/generative-ai-projects) are coming soon to our website.
-Visit our site at [Ai-projects](https://www.aionlinecourse.com/ai-projects) to learn the latest projects and stay connected with us!**
+Visit our site at [AI Projects](https://www.aionlinecourse.com/ai-projects) to learn the latest projects and stay connected with us!**
 ---